-The animation provided in AutoMod models is concurrent, meaning that the graphic pictures are running in step with the simulation model.
-The model execution environment is interactive, allowing the user to stop and start the simulation, run without animation in an accelerated time scale, and select objects from the animation screen to gather more information.
+The animation provided in AutoMod models is concurrent, meaning that the graphic pictures are running real-time with the simulation model.
+The model execution environment is very interactive, allowing the user to stop and start the simulation, run without animation in an accelerated time scale, and select objects from the animation screen to gather more detailed information.
 Statistics can be viewed at any time during a simulation run.
 These model execution features make it easier to verify and validate models of complex systems and provide a forum for communication about system performance among project team members.

-AUTOMOD INTERFACE
+2 AUTOMOD INTERFACE

 An AutoMod model consists of one or more systems.
-A system can either be a process system, in which control logic is defined, or a movement system.
-Each model must contain one process system and may contain any number of movement systems.
-Processes can contain complex logic to control the flow of either manufacturing materials or control messages (represented by loads), to contend for resources or to wait for user-specified times.
+A system can either be a Process system, in which control logic is defined, or a movement system.
+Each model must contain one Process system and may contain any number of movement systems.
+Processes can contain complex logic to control the flow of either manufacturing materials or control messages, to contend for resources, or to wait for user-specified times.
 Loads can move between processes with or without using movement systems.

-Loads that flow through the process logic have the ability to claim and release resources, enter and leave queues, be added to and removed from order lists, change the value of variables, counters, and load attributes, create a new load or kill an existing load, read from and write to external files, and determine the next process.
+Loads that flow through the process logic have the ability to claim and release resources; enter and leave queues; be added to and removed from Order Lists; change the value of variables, counters, and load attributes; create a new load or kill an existing load; read from and write to external files; and determine the next process.
 All interarrival and event times can be represented by deterministic values or be derived randomly from one of several statistical distributions.
-The AutoMod interface is window-oriented, utilizing menus, dialog boxes, selection lists, and mouse-based editor for developing process logic.
+AutoMod's interface is window-oriented, utilizing pop-up and pull-down menus, dialog boxes, selection lists, and a mouse-based editor for developing process logic.

-AUTOMOD WORLD VIEW
+3 AUTOMOD'S WORLD VIEW

 An AutoMod model is made up of a collection of systems.
-Any number of movement systems can be defined.
-A process system connects the movement systems to the logical flow of products.
-In the process system, loads move between processes (locations), and compete for resources (equipment, operators, and queues).
+Any number of movement systems can be defined, and a process system connects the movement systems to the logical flow of products.
+In the process system, loads

+(products, parts, etc.) move between processes (locations), and compete for resources (equipment, operators, and queues).
 The load is the active entity, executing action statements that are connected to the processes.
-Typical action statements give users the ability to:
+Typical action statements give users the ability to

 - Use machines/operators

 - Move into queues

-- Clone new loads
+- · Clone new loads

 - Change load types

 - Wait on user-defined delay lists (order lists)

 - Increment/decrement counters

 - Set variable values

-- Read from data files
+- · Read from data files

 - Send to other processes

 - Make conditional tests